kumarakshay324/kumarakshay324.github.io/_posts/2019-01-21-fumble-bot.md

 image: assets/images/fumblebot/fumblebot.jpg
 ---

-FumbleBot is an intelligent walking desktop robot, equipped with video/audio
+FumbleBot is an intelligent walking desktop robot equipped with video/audio capabilities and a camera for interaction with humans.